 If you’ve seen the 3rd season’s opening of La Casa De Papel on Netflix, this building might be of particular interest to you!

-Since the sanctuary is 2 hours from Bangkok, make a day trip out of it by pairing it with a Pattaya City or snorkeling tour off the eastern coast.
-Though, I’d personally say the sanctuary alone is worth the trip.
+Since the sanctuary is 2 hours from Bangkok, I advise making a day trip out of it by pairing it with a Pattaya City or snorkeling tour off the eastern coast.
+Check out some of the tour options below.
+Pattaya is also the most dangerous city in the country.
+If you do decide to go, stay with your tour group and the guide and avoid wandering off on your own.

 Dinner by the river, checked!
 What about dinner up in the sky?